 Food is my friend!
 That makes Indian food my bff!
 Get your taste buds ready for this.
 For only $10, you can get a meat or vegetable thali at Moti Mahal.
 One thali is enough food for two people.
 This Toronto restaurant is very popular in Little India.
 If you ask a local or any of the nearby shop owners which traditional Indian restaurant they recommend in the area, they will most likely steer you in the direction of Moti Mahal.

 Find Korean Gifts at Mr. Pen in Korea Town

 Pikachu magnets, Moomins stickers, popsicle socks, moon-lights, colourful stationery and more!
 Mr. Pen is a cute little shop in Korea Town where you can indulge in all things tiny, colourful and very adorable.
 Want a quirky gift for someone (including yourself) that will bring out their inner teenage girl, then this is the place to find it.

 (Total cost for a poop sundae: $10.74)

 Yes, you read the heading correctly.
-There's a toilet themed dessert bar in Toronto that is all about poop.
+There's a toilet-themed dessert bar in Toronto that is all about poop.
 At Poop Café, you sit on toilet seats, eat from toilet bowls and share a table with a stuffed pooped emoji.
 That's the inside poop...I mean scoop.
 You can have a scoop of poop, ice cream style!
-You can order everything from cappuccinos served in a miniature toilet bowl, to poop waffles dressed with chocolate ice cream in the shape of well...you guessed it.
+You can order everything from cappuccinos served in a miniature toilet bowl, to poop waffles dressed in chocolate ice cream in the shape of well...you guessed it.
 In all seriousness, this place is the shit.

 Echo Karaoke in Korea Town